 This method has a number of advantages.
 For one, a tank water heater is much harder to overcome with demand before needing a break.
 Unless you have a lot of people making use of the system for an extended period of time, you’re not going to run out of hot water easily.
 Maintaining a constant supply of hot water also makes tank water heaters much more convenient, just in case you need to take a shower or something at odd hours of the day or night.

 However, there are drawbacks to tank water heaters as well.
-A tank water heater has to operate 24/7 in order to maintain the temperature of the water.
+A tank water heater has to operate 7 days a week in order to maintain the temperature of the water.
 That uses up a lot of energy, most of which goes to waste on an annual basis when you’re not actively using the system.
 Tank water heaters also need quite a bit more space set aside in the home, in order to fit their storage tanks.

 Tankless Water Heaters